Baavgai/ColossalCodingAdventure/README.md

 ## Coding Adventure

 The programming student can expect to learn the following things first: printing, variables, user input, if-then, and loops.
-This toolbox is enough program innumerable, often uninspired, assignments.
+This toolbox is enough to program innumerable, often uninspired, assignments.

 Many students at this point realize they know enough to write a game.
 And not just the ubiquitous hi-lo thing, but something creative and maybe even epic.
 A text adventure!